Nutsa Buzaladze

-Nutsa Buzaladze (Note: ნუცა ბუზალაძე, /ka/.) (born 28 January 1997), also known mononymously as Nutsa, is a Georgian singer and songwriter.
+Nutsa Buzaladze (Note: ნუცა ბუზალაძე, /ka/.) (born 28 January 1997), also known simply as Nutsa, is a Georgian singer and songwriter.
 She represented in the Eurovision Song Contest 2024 with the song "Firefighter".

 Early and personal life

 Buzaladze was born in Tbilisi but grew up in Turkey.
 Since the age of 5, she performed as part of a children's group, and was later the lead vocalist and guitarist of another ensemble.
 She began taking piano lessons at the age of 8.

 Buzaladze has lived in Los Angeles, where she gained musical experience, and Dubai, which is her permanent residence as of 2024.

 Career

 Buzaladze began her solo career in 2011, when she competed in Georgia's Got Talent.
 In 2014, she garnered international attention as she represented Georgia in the New Wave Music Festival held in Jūrmala, Latvia, which she won.
 During the following years, she competed in The Voice of Turkey, Two Stars Georgia and the Georgian versions of Your Face Sounds Familiar and Dancing with the Stars.
 She has collaborated with Turkish singer Hadise, who also acted as her coach in The Voice of Turkey.